 - Customer and employee health and safety concerns (38%)

 In addition to everyday operational issues affecting small businesses, inflation is a top concern for many.
 Indeed, another small business stat to keep in mind is that 35% of entrepreneurs are concerned about how inflation will impact their sales, according to the most recent Verizon Small Business Survey.

 In response, 63% of small business owners plan to raise prices, according to a PNC survey.
 Furthermore, 69% are making other changes, such as cutting costs, managing cash flow better and increasing efficiency.

 10. How Many Small Businesses Succeed?

 Between 1994 and 2018, an average of 67.6% of new businesses, or about two-thirds, survived beyond 2 years, according to long-term tracking of small business facts by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS) and the Census Bureau.

 About half of all new businesses survive 5 years or more.
 One-third survive 10 years or more.
 A quarter survive the 15-year mark.
-As this small business success rate indicates, the odds of a firm’s survival increase over time, going up once a business has persevered through the challenges of the start-up phase.
+As this survival rate indicates, the odds of a firm’s survival increase over time, going up once a business has persevered through the challenges of the start-up phase.
 These business survival rate trends have held consistently across all industries and economic conditions through decades of BLS tracking since 1994.

 - Cash-flow shortages (29%)

-- Hiring the wrong personnel (23%)
+- Wrong personnel in place (23%)

 - Competition (19%)